Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Results

-In \cref{fig:all_baseline_performance} we quantitatively compare NSFG, NUTS, and SMC on 10 other randomly generated single-robot range-only experiments.
-The statistics presented were computed at the final time step of each experiment after the distribution would be expected to be unimodal (similar to time step 3 in \cref{fig:RO_baseline_scatter}).
-In general, NSFG outperformed SMC and NUTS, displaying the lowest median values and range across all three metrics.
-In \cref{fig:RO_traceplot} we display diagnostics explaining the issues observed in SMC and NUTS in \cref{fig:RO_baseline_scatter}.
-As observed in the two plots on the right of \cref{fig:RO_traceplot}, the MCMC chains are effectively stuck in local optima.
-These local optima prevent the samplers from exploring the state space and prevent the MCMC chains from mixing between the two modes of the distribution.
-In the case of the NUTS solution at time step 2 (\cref{fig:RO_baseline_scatter}), all of the MCMC chains are stuck in the single local optima, and are thus prevented from exploring and sampling the equally probable mirrored solution.
-In the case of the SMC solution at time step 3 (\cref{fig:RO_baseline_scatter}) although the incorrect landmark hypothesis has been eliminated, there is a local optima around the landmark position $L_{0,x} = 160$ which the MCMC chains cannot escape.
-For this reason even though that hypothesis on landmark position has been effectively eliminated, these artifacts on the incorrect hypothesis remain.
+To explain the errors in SMC and NUTS, in \cref{fig:RO_traceplot} we display diagnostics explaining the issues observed in \cref{fig:RO_baseline_scatter}.
+As observed in the two plots on the right of \cref{fig:RO_traceplot}, the MCMC chains are effectively stuck in local optima of the posterior.
+These local optima prevent the MCMC chains from mixing between the two modes of the distribution, leading to an incorrect estimate of weights over different modes.
+In the case of the NUTS solution at time step 2 (\cref{fig:RO_baseline_scatter}), all of the MCMC chains are stuck around a single mode, and are thus prevented from exploring and sampling the equally probable mirrored solution.
+In the case of the SMC solution at time step 3 (\cref{fig:RO_baseline_scatter}), since there is a local optimum around the spurious landmark position $L_{0,x} = 160$ which some MCMC chains cannot escape, samples from these chains incorrectly stress and overestimate the mode around the spurious landmark position.